New Podcast: On the Green Fence | DW | 22.08.2019

 Gabriel and Neil go green, taking an open-minded, relevant and entertaining approach to various environmental issues.
 This podcast mini-series starts August 25th wherever you get your podcasts.

-‘On the Green Fence’ looks at some of the most divisive and pressing environmental topics of our time in an open-minded, entertaining and human way.
+‘On the Green Fence’ looks at some of the most divisive and pressing environmental topics of our time.
 Two regular guys with no set environmental views — DW reporters Neil King and Gabriel Borrud — explore complex and highly controversial issues through the lives of real people.

 Their inquisitive, entertaining and occasionally absurd adventures take them across Germany, talking with climate protesters and wolf psychologists, sorting through household rubbish and fighting mosquitoes.